agent-elli0t/agent-elli0t.github.io/_posts/2024-04-13-cybersploit-1-walkthrough.md

 creating shared library
 #
 ```
+- `./exploit`: Executes the compiled exploit, triggering the privilege escalation process.

 With `root` access achieved, we navigated to the `/root` directory to locate and read the final flag: